basusourya/mirostat/README.md

 Code for mirostat sampling algorithm proposed in our paper "Mirostat: A Perplexity-Controlled Neural Text Decoding Algorithm" in ICLR 2021.
-The paper is available here: https://arxiv.org/abs/2007.14966.
+The paper is available [here](https://openreview.net/pdf?id=W1G1JZEIy5_).

 **Tl;dr**: We provide a new text decoding algorithm that directly controls generated text statistics and hence generates more human-like texts using large language models like GPT-2, CTRL, etc.